ChemicalXandco/useful-scripts/README.md

 Sets more sensible settings than the defaults with an emphasis on speed, usability, aesthetics, and reducing wear on the SSD.
 Installed programs are automatically detected and configured by running `all.py`.
 Any type of config file can be modified with easy to use API.
+An advantage of managing the configs this way is that only the modifications are stored and can be applied to any file no matter what it already contains.

 ## Supported programs